Looking to Level Up Your Workplace?

 Knowledge / Trends

-/ 8 Workplace Technology Trends for 2025
+/ 8 Workplace Technology Trends for 2026

-8 Workplace Technology Trends for 2025
+8 Workplace Technology Trends for 2026

-In 2025 workplace technology will continue to advance at a rapid pace.
-From AI-powered smart buildings to health and safety tech.
-This article covers the latest trends and focuses on what’s happening in the workplace right now as well as a glimpse into the near future of technology in the office.
-We look at trends including an enhanced visual experience, power-on-the-go capabilities, and the latest progress in space management and extended reality technology.
+In 2026, workplace technology is advancing at an extraordinary pace.
+From AI-powered smart buildings and agentic AI to health and safety tech, this article covers the latest trends and focuses on what’s happening in the workplace right now, as well as a glimpse into the near future of technology in the office.

-We’ll also take a closer look at how solid light holographic projections are likely to revolutionise the way we collaborate and communicate in the workplace.
-Whether you’re an employer, employee, or simply just interested in the latest workplace technology trends, this article will provide you with a comprehensive overview of what to expect in 2025 and beyond.
+Whether you’re an employer, employee, or simply interested in the latest workplace technology trends, this article provides a comprehensive overview of what’s shaping offices in 2026 and beyond.

 1. Generative AI and Smart Buildings